Bicknell's ThrushCatharus bicknelli

 Finding a breeding Bicknell’s Thrush is something of a mission, often requiring a hike to the top of a mountain with an early-morning start to arrive while males are still singing.
 Joining a field trip organized specifically to see Bicknell’s Thrush is certainly the best way to enjoy this shy, subtle bird.
 Migrants in spring and fall pass through some of the most densely populated parts of the eastern U.S., but at these times they are often silent and very difficult to distinguish from Gray-cheeked Thrushes.

 - Grive de Bicknell (French)

 - Cool Facts

 - Bicknell's Thrush has an unusual mating system.
 Both males and females mate with different partners.
-Each nest has young from different males, and males may have young in several nests.
-More than one male feeds at most nests.
+Most nests contain young from different males, and males may have young in several nests.
+More than one male feeds young at most nests.